reflex-dev/reflex-web/docs/getting-started/dashboard_tutorial.md

 ### Putting the Form in an Overlay

-In Reflex we like to make the user interaction as intuitive as possible.
+In Reflex, we like to make the user interaction as intuitive as possible.
 Placing the form we just constructed in an overlay creates a focused interaction by dimming the background, and ensures a cleaner layout when you have multiple action points such as editing and deleting as well.

 We will place the form inside of a `rx.dialog` component (also called a modal).
 The `rx.dialog.root` contains all the parts of a dialog, and the `rx.dialog.trigger` wraps the control that will open the dialog.
 In our case the trigger will be an `rx.button` that says "Add User" as shown below.